-Naidu is Associate Professor of Economics and affiliate faculty in the Department of Race, Ethnicity and Gender Studies at the University of Missouri-Kansas City (UMKC), USA.
-She’s also a research associate at the Asian Political Economy program at PERI, University of Massachusetts Amherst.
+Sirisha Naidu is Professor and Chair of Economics and an affiliate faculty member of the Department of Race, Ethnic and Gender Studies at the University of Missouri-Kansas City (UMKC), USA.
+She is also a research associate at the Asian Political Economy program at PERI, University of Massachusetts Amherst.

-Her research can be found at https://www.researchgate.net/profile/Sirisha-Naidu and https://umkc.academia.edu/SirishaCNaidu
+Her research can be found at https://research.umkc.edu/snaidu and https://www.researchgate.net/profile/Sirisha-Naidu

 Teaching: